spirom/learning-spark-with-java/README.md

 external data sources of
 various kinds.
 This API is essentially a Java API (developed in Java) to avoid forcing developers to adopt Scala for their data source adapters.
-Consequently, the example data sources int his project are written in Java, but both Java and Scala usage examples are provided.
+Consequently, the example data sources in this project are written in Java, but both Java and Scala usage examples are provided.

 ## Contents